gosquared/clutch/README.md

 Unit: ms

 Your application is expected to listen out for clutch's `shutDown` event, and exit the process after any required shutdown steps.
 When clutch emits `shutDown`, it also schedules a forced process exit if your application does not exit within this time.
 This option configures how long in milliseconds clutch waits before actioning the forced exit.

+**checkInterval**

+Default: `200`

+Minimum: `100`

+Type: `integer`

+Unit: ms

+How frequently worker health checks will run.
+The lower the value, the faster clutch will detect and respawn workers that do not appear to be functioning correctly.

+Worker health beacons will run at a frequency of half this interval.

+Since this relies on javascript timers you may want to raise this value if your app runs at high load.
+This gives worker health beacons more time to reach the master if the server is busy, and help prevent dead worker false positives.

+It is not recommended to set this value below 100ms, because the intervals might overlap as the frequency converges at lower values.

+**maxFails**

+Default: `6`

+Type: `integer`

+The number of times a worker should have consecutively failed health checks before being killed and replaced by a new worker.